Jackie Marone: Storylines

-Jackie came to town shortly after her son Nick moved to L.A. working for Lauren Fenmore and Fenmore's Department Stores and immediately set her sights on Eric Forrester.
-This put Jackie at odds with Eric's wife, Stephanie, from the start.
-When her son became involved with Brooke Logan, who was engaged to Ridge Forrester, Jackie didn't care and pushed Nick to pursue Brooke but this caused Jackie to meet her old lover and Ridge's father Massimo Marone.
+Jackie comes to town shortly after her son Nick moves to L.A. working for Fenmore's Department Stores and immediately sets her sights on Eric Forrester, putting Jackie at odds with Eric's wife, Stephanie.
+When her son becomes involved with Brooke Logan, who is engaged to Ridge Forrester, Jackie pushes Nick to pursue Brooke but this caused Jackie to meet her old lover and Ridge's father Massimo Marone.
 Jackie began to see Massimo and during a flight that crashed she admitted to Massimo that he was Nick's father and both realized that Frank Payne, her husband at the time, had deceived both of them into thinking that neither cared for the other and Massimo never knew about Nick.
 Only Jackie knew that Nick was Massimo's son.
 Jackie and Massimo soon got married and he planned a great future but Jackie continued to support Nick's pursuit of Brooke while Massimo was caught in the middle of the war over Brooke between Ridge and Nick.
 Brooke married Ridge and the two honeymooned in South America but Ridge and later Brooke and Nick were kidnapped by Sheila Carter.
 Massimo led a rescue mission but during a fight with Sheila's thugs Ridge was rescuing Brooke but he fell into a burning furnace and was thought to have died.
 Brooke was overcome with grief and Nick followed her and seduced her but Ridge survived and he returned to L.A.
 Brooke discovered she was pregnant.
 Unsure of who the father was, Brooke told Ridge about her night with Nick and took a paternity test that said Nick was the father.
 Jackie was overjoyed and even before Brooke left Ridge was planning his life with Brooke and the baby but the doctor soon told Jackie that there was a mistake with the test.
 Jackie kept this hidden from everyone but secretly ran a second test that revealed that Ridge was the father but Jackie still refused to tell anyone who the true father of the baby was for fear of Nick's relationship with Brooke ending.
 Eventually the truth came out as did Jackie's prior knowledge of the baby's paternity, which greatly strained her relationship with Nick and nearly destroyed her marriage to Massimo who had supported Nick's relationship with Brooke thinking Nick was the father.
 This caused Ridge to turn his back on Massimo and started a war between Ridge and Nick with Massimo caught in the middle and losing his eldest son Ridge.
 Around the same time Jackie began an affair with Deacon Sharpe and used him to conduct the second paternity test.
-The affair was soon discovered by Massimo who had a massive stroke as a result but with the help of his sons recovered.
+The affair was soon discovered by Massimo who had a massive stroke as a result.